Make these cool rainbow magnets using acrylic shapes and Mod Podge. They’re so easy to make with watercolor and look great on the fridge.

 I just love their vibrant colors, and I think that there are so many beautiful things that even people who wouldn’t consider themselves artists at all can make with them.

-This rainbow craft project was a little bit of an experiment for me.
-I wasn’t quite sure how these fridge magnets would turn out, and played around with a few different versions of the same idea before figuring out which one looked best.
+I wasn’t quite sure how these fridge magnets would turn out (would I get bleeding?), and played around with a few different versions of the same idea before figuring out which one looked best.

 I actually ended up using my nicer set of watercolors (the rectangular ones) to make these magnets because they have the most vibrant colors.
 (Check out this post on basic watercolors supplies for more info).

 You could use really any watercolors for this post, like the round ones in some of the pictures, which you can find at JoAnn’s for about $8.
 The colors are just slightly less vibrant, but they are still really beautiful.

 What You Need: